kumu/docs/faq/how-do-I-add-arrows-to-my-connections.md

 * Click "Directed" to add arrows to all connections.

-### For imported connections
+### For imported connections and connections created by clustering

-If your data is coming from Excel imports, or a remote source like [Google Sheets](/guides/import.html#import-from-google-sheets) or a [JSON blueprint](/guides/blueprints.html#set-a-remote-blueprint), you can add arrows by changing the default map settings:
+If your connections are imported from Excel, imported from a remote source ([Google Sheets](/guides/import.html#import-from-google-sheets) or a [JSON blueprint](/guides/blueprints.html#set-a-remote-blueprint)), or created by [clustering](/guides/clustering.html), you can add arrows by changing the default map settings:

 * [Open the map settings](/overview/settings.html#map-settings)
 * Click **Default connection direction**